niconiahi/kopius/feedback/01_pokedex.md

 })}
 ```

 This will give you one less problem to think about: "I need a `key` for my item on the list.
-OK -- I"ll create an `id` variable and use it".
+OK -- I'll create an `id` variable and use it".
 Always the same conventional pattern

 ### Don"t abstract functions unless is reused